amane1234/Wakeup_bluetooth_fix/README.md

 cd sleepwatcher_2.2.1
 ```

-* Downloads and extracts the SleepWatcher version 2.2.1 package, you may change the version of Sleepwatcher.
+* You may change the version of Sleepwatcher.

 ```bash
 # create folders necessary for installation